-Software Development Models
+Software Development: Software Development Models

-are several different software development life cycle Models aimed at improving programmer productivity and software quality.
+There are several different software development life cycle Models aimed at improving programmer productivity and software quality.
 The development team should adopt the most appropriate Model for their projects.

 Of course there must also be effective project management to ensure that expectations are met for functionality, cost and delivery.

 - Requirements analysis